dotCMS/plugin-com.dotcms.dotsaml/INSTALL.md

 	- Value: This is going to be the hostname for the URLs where our SP publishes services available on dotCMS side for the IdP to communicate with dotCMS.
 The hostname does not need to be a site hosted in dotCMS, but it needs to point to the dotCMS instance, do not add the **“https://”** it will be added automatically.

 + ###### Private Key and Public Cert
-	- Value: Generate the cert and ley running the following commna on Linux like OS:
+	- Value: Generate the cert and ley running the following command on Linux like OS:

 		`openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout <key file name> -out <certificate file name> -days 3650`